 “Yahweh God commanded the man, saying, “Of every tree of the garden you may freely eat;“(v.
 16).
 When we think of this story, the prohibition against eating of the tree of the knowledge of good and evil tends to dominate our thinking, but we must not forget that God first established a very wide range of permissible activity.
 The man is permitted to eat of all the trees except one.
 There is no need for him to be bored with the same old food day after day, and there is certainly no necessity for him to be hungry.
 God has provided both substance and variety.
 The man lacks nothing.

 “but of the tree of the knowledge of good and evil, you shall not eat of it; for in the day that you eat of it you will surely die.” (v.
 17).
 In v.
 16, God provided freedom.
 In v.
-17, he provides boundaries.
-“No freedom exists without limits….
-Freedom must include genuine choice, choice that matters” (Roop, 41).
+17, he provides boundaries–gives them the freedom to choose.

 God doesn’t give the man a reason for the prohibition, but sounds like a loving father warning his child about potential danger.
 This warning gives the man an opportunity to demonstrate faith in God.
 The tree becomes “Adam’s church, altar, and pulpit.
 Here he was to yield to God the obedience he owed, give recognition to the Word and will of God, give thanks to God, and call upon God for aid against temptation” (Luther, quoted in Mathews, 210).